 A 1099-K form is used during the tax season.
 It is a fairly new form that the IRS created in 2013.
-The form will be sent to people who have received over $20,000 in income from online debit or payment card transactions during a calendar year.
+The form will be sent to people who have received over $600 in income from online debit or payment card transactions during a calendar year.
 This is used for people who make money online using stores through sites like Etsy, Amazon or Paypal.
-For the form to be sent, they must have received more than $20,000 in credit card payments in 200 transactions or more.
-Both of these criteria must be met for the form to be sent.

 The 1099-K form is used to help someone verify how much income they really made through an online store or sales.
 This can ensure that people are reporting their income properly on their tax return.
 The form can come in handy if you aren't sure how much you made from a certain store, or if you want to double check your income records.

-The 1099-MISC is issued to independent contractors or self-employed people who have been paid $600 or more during a fiscal year.
-You may not receive a 1099-MISC if you were paid less than $600, but you are still responsible for reporting all income.
+The 1099-NEC is issued to independent contractors or self-employed people who have been paid $600 or more during a fiscal year.
+You may not receive a 1099-NEC if you were paid less than $600, but you are still responsible for reporting all income.

 The 1099-K is used by credit card companies and third-party payment processors to report payments that they process for third parties.
-You will receive a 1099-K if you accepted credit cards, debit cards, or prepaid cards and had over $20,000 in sales and more than 200 reportable payment transactions through a third party processor during a tax year.
+You will receive a 1099-K if you accepted credit cards, debit cards, or prepaid cards and had over $600 in sales through a third party processor during a tax year.

 Most retailers who accept online payments from customers will receive a 1099-K once its annual activity has met the following:

 The 1099 K contains information for filer’s name and contact information, filer’s status, reported transactions classification, payee’s name and contact information, PSE’s name and phone number, account number, and information regarding reportable transactions.

 To complete your 1099 K, you should fill out: